theely/Open-GoPro-Mount/README.md

 Either by adapting an existing mount (e.g. Apex Mount (22.5°).step) or by design a new one from scratch.

 #### Requirements
-Each frame mount should include the following joint pice (red part) in order to be compatible with the GoPro Holder.
+Each frame mount should include the following joint pice (red part) in order to be compatible with the Camera Holders.

 <img src="https://user-images.githubusercontent.com/2025999/96378812-f34efb80-118e-11eb-8896-4a6d0e611ed2.png" width="400">